IBM/ibm-cloud-sdk-common/CONTRIBUTING_java.md

 ```
 mvn test -Dtest=SdkCommonTest#testGetSdkHeaders
 ```

-## Encrypting secrets
-To run integration tests within a Travis build, you'll need to encrypt the file containing the required external configuration properties.
-For details on how to do this, please see [Encrypting Secrets](EncryptingSecrets.md).

 ## Code Coverage
 This repo uses [Jacoco][jacoco] to measure code coverage.
 To obtain a code coverage report, run `mvn clean verify`